For Faculty & Staff

 We all know that most students drink alcohol.
 What's the big deal?
 It’s not only that students are drinking, but it’s the way that many students drink that puts them and others at risk for harm.
 Heavy drinking (defined as 5 or more drinks in one sitting) has negative implications for academic performance, health and safety.

-According to surveys of LUC undergraduate students*, 81% report having drunk alcohol at some point.
+According to surveys of LUC undergraduate students*, 68% report having drunk alcohol in the past month.
 Many report experiencing negative consequences in college as a result of alcohol or other drug use.
 Examples include:

 - 26% had studying disrupted as a result of other students' drinking

-- 14% performed poorly on a test or important project
+- 24% missed class14% performed poorly on a test or important project

 - 8% thought they might have a drinking or other drug problem